 The concept of golf and wellness is something that the Czech Republic is becoming world-renowned for, with people coming to the traditional spa towns of West Bohemia to enjoy the spas themselves and the golf offered in this part of the country.
-Karlovy Vary, created in 1904, was the first golf course built in this area and since then a number of others have also been constructed.
+Karlovy Vary, created in 1904, was the first golf course built in this area, and since then, a number of others have also been constructed.
 The spectacular Mariánské Lázně course, based on Scottish and Irish influences, is the best known though and was opened in 1905.
-It has very small greens and a number of bunkers, although the course is also very flat.
+It has very small greens and many bunkers, although the course is also very flat.
 This combination of nice lies and tricky hazards makes it an intriguing course for players of all levels.

 Top Golfers in the Czech Republic

-The Albatross Golf Resort was voted the best course in the Czech Republic in 2011 and it plays host to the Ladies’ European Tour – the players were extremely happy with the facilities and course on their last visit.
-The Albatross Golf Resort is located just a short drive from Prague, making it easy for most people to get to when staying in the Czech Republic.
+The Albatross Golf Resort was voted the best course in the Czech Republic in 2011, and it plays host to the Ladies European Tour – the players were pleased with the facilities and course on their last visit.
+The Albatross Golf Resort is located just a short drive from Prague, making it easy for most people to stay in the Czech Republic.

-The other course often used by professional players is the Casa Serena Golf Resort, which often holds tournaments for the European Senior Tour.
-Golf is not the only attraction here though, as the setting is beautiful and the town of Kutná Hora is also close by.
+The other course often used by professional players in the Casa Serena Golf Resort, which often holds tournaments for the European Senior Tour.
+Golf is not the only attraction here, though, as the setting is beautiful and the town of Kutná Hora is also close by.
 It is also just 53km from Prague, meaning it can be reached easily.

 Golf in Prague

-It is possible to receive golf tuition from a number of hotels in the Prague (such as Hotel Cechie and Erpet Golf Centrum), as well as at The Golf Resort of Zbraslav.
-This tuition includes all the gear needed, as well as expert tutors, and the lessons can be tailored to the individual level of the golfer in question.
+It is possible to receive golf tuition from a number of hotels in Prague (such as Hotel Cechie and Erpet Golf Centrum) and The Golf Resort of Zbraslav.
+This tuition includes all the gear needed and expert tutors, and the lessons can be tailored to the individual level of the golfer in question.
 Some hotels in Prague even have their own golf courses.